“Wah your ah boy in secondary school already ah? Heard he score very well leh. Aiyo your ah boy so smart!”

 Perhaps we can take a leaf from the Westerners’ book, just accept compliments this CNY and realise that a suitable version/translation of “You shouldn’t have!” is enough in this situation.
 Here it is in practice:

 “Hello, happy new year!
 Wah your son in uni already right?
 So smart ah, your chew-ren!”

 “Hi, nice to see you again.
 Happy new year!
 Yes, thank you.
 They worked very hard.”

-See how both sides can continue the conversation without the uncomfortable tension that would have arisen from listing the child’s bad habits?
+See how both sides can just accept compliments this CNY and continue the conversation without the uncomfortable tension that would have arisen from listing the child’s bad habits?
 A Japanese-inspired 90-degree bow works to a much greater effect as a mark of humility, but leans towards a more awkward tangent:

 “新年快乐!
 I heard your daughter now lawyer/doctor/engineer ah?
 So crever, your ger-ger!”

 “A most humble thank you from me and my family.” /deep bow/